What can I expect in private voice lessons?

 Ready to take the next step and learn more?

 Have questions?
 We have answers.
-Just schedule a complimentary telephone consultation at learn more, see if it’s right for you.
+Just schedule a FREE Discovery Chat to learn more, see if it’s right for you.

 Ready to give it a try?
-Schedule an Initial Fit lesson.
-It’s just $30.
+Schedule an Initial Fit Trial Lesson.
 It’s part studio tour, get to know you, lesson and skill assessment and next step recommendations.
 Schedule your initial fit lesson today!